-Gabriel Demombynes is the World Bank’s Program Leader for Human Development in the Philippines in the East Asia and the Pacific Region.
-He leads the Bank’s country program in the areas of poverty, education, health, nutrition, population, social protection, and labor.
+Gabriel Demombynes is the World Bank’s Program Leader for Human Development for Brunei, Malaysia, Philippines and Thailand.
+Based in Manila, he leads the Bank’s program in those countries in the areas of education, health, nutrition, population, social protection, jobs, and poverty reduction.

 He has taught economic development at the Johns Hopkins School of Advanced International Studies (SAIS) and was Economic Policy Advisor to Howard Dean during his 2003-04 U.S. presidential campaign.
 Gabriel holds a Ph.D. in economics from the University of California-Berkeley and bachelor's degrees in civil engineering and humanities from the University of Texas at Austin.